alanjbates/BigQuery_Weather_Analysis/README.md

 This will give you a record of weather data, for every day, for every location in your dataset.

 It can be used as input into further analysis or data products.
+For the example here I have a table with all 50 US state capitals and lat/lon.
+You can use this SQL with any location dataset you have that includes lat/lon values.

 ![Image of Architecture](https://raw.githubusercontent.com/alanjbates/BigQuery_Weather_Analysis/master/images/weather_feature.png)